Kxnstrxktiv/WINCL/README.md

----- WINCL, the best FREE Tweaking tool for windows 10 ----
+---- WINCL, the best FREE Tweaking tool for windows 10 and 11 ----

-* Regulary updated
+* Regulary updated!
-* Windows 10 and 11
+* Windows 10 and 11!
 I: YOUR SYSTEM MUST SUPPORT THE 'MSG' COMMAND!
-* The BEST FREE tweaking utility
+* Free tweaking utility with reverts!
-* Security features
+* Many security features!
-* Minimalistic UI
+* Minimalistic and userfriendly UI!
-* Tested, secure, no Virus
+* Tested on a VM before Release!

 -- LEGAL STUFF --
 * Some of the tweaks are from the FREE tweaking utility by exm (discord.com/exm , exmtweaks.com)
-* EXM is also marked down in the CREDIT section just like Tulip_91 who made most of the revert scripts!
+* EXM is also marked down in the CREDIT section just like Tulip_91 who created some of the revert scripts!
 * I do NOT sell nor make profit from this 'creation'.